-In the above example, the Put_Line is placed in the accept statement.
+In the above example, the Put\Line is placed in the accept statement.
 Here's a possible execution trace, assuming a uniprocessor:

-- 1. At the begin of Main, task After is started and the main procedure is suspended. - After reaches the accept statement and is suspended, since there is no pending call on the Go entry. - 3.
-The main procedure is awakened and executes the Put_Line invocation, displaying the string "Before". - 4.
+- 1. At the begin of Main, task After is started and the main procedure is suspended. - 2.
+After reaches the accept statement and is suspended, since there is no pending call on the Go entry. - 3.
+The main procedure is awakened and executes the Put\Line invocation, displaying the string "Before". - 4.
 The main procedure calls the Go entry.
 Since After is suspended on its accept statement for this entry, the call succeeds. - 5.
 The main procedure is suspended, and the task After is awakened to execute the body of the accept statement.
-The actual parameter "Main" is passed to the accept statement, and the Put_Line invocation is executed.
-As a result, the string "After: Main" is displayed. - 6.
-When the accept statement is completed, both the After task and the main procedure are ready to run.
-Suppose that the Main procedure is given the processor.
-It reaches its end, but the local task After has not yet terminated.
-The main procedure is suspended. - 7.
-The After task continues, and terminates since it is at its end.
-The main procedure is resumed, and it too can terminate since its dependent task has terminated.
+The actual parameter "Main" is passed to the accept statement, and the Put\Line invocation is executed.
+As a result, the string "After: Main" is displayed.